Introduction

 - Ease of Installation:

-- Concrete block walls are generally simpler to install and may not require heavy machinery or professional labor, which can lead to lower installation costs.
+- Concrete block walls are usually easier to put up and might not need heavy machinery or professional help, which can save you money.

 - Aesthetic Variety: